apache/ambari/.github/PULL_REQUEST_TEMPLATE.md

 (Please explain how this patch was tested.
 Ex: unit tests, manual tests) (If this patch involves UI changes, please attach a screen-shot; otherwise, remove this)

-Please review https://cwiki.apache.org/confluence/display/AMBARI/How+to+Contribute before opening a pull request.
+Please review [Ambari Contributing Guide](https://cwiki.apache.org/confluence/display/AMBARI/How+to+Contribute) before opening a pull request.